matthinz/sublime-paste-with-replace/README.md

 the replacement will be formatted the same way.

 The default key bindings are Cmd+Alt+V (Mac) and Ctrl+Alt+V (Windows / Linux).

+To test it out, copy this text:

+> Foo FOO foo

+Hit (Cmd|Ctrl)+Alt+V and enter _"foo"_ for the first string and _"bar"_ for the second.

+You should see this pasted into the editor:

+> Bar BAR bar

+## TODO

+ 1. Handle camel/underscored/dashed/pascal case translation
+    _(e.g., "fooBar" to "foo-bar")_
+ 2. Increment numbers in subsequent pastes (so if you replace _1_ with _2_, the next call should replace _1_ with _3_, assuming the text to be pasted hasn't changed).
+ 3. Monetization strategy (what they used to call "Profit!").